Q&A: Todd Hale, Consumer Research Expert

 If a retailer hasn’t yet felt the impact of e-Commerce and haven’t seen a lot of store closings, hold onto your hats.
 Because somebody’s going to come out with some new way to reach the consumer.

 There’s so much pressure these days on automation, speed of delivery, and last-mile logistics, much of which has been driven by Amazon.
-How to keep up and stay profitable, particularly fulfilling food orders?
+How do retailers keep up and stay profitable, particularly fulfilling food orders?

 What intrigues me a lot these days is how difficult it is for companies, whether they’re a retailer or a manufacturer, to make money in e-Commerce.
 Look at GrubHub, for instance.
 They’ve had phenomenal success driving revenue and engagement—but they’re not making money.
 Amazon just announced they’re getting out of the restaurant delivery business, and they usually don’t back out of a business unless they can’t make a profit in the long run.